 This NY State approved program meets industry's demand for professionals with solid foundations in genomics, proteomics, and transcriptomics; Algorithms, statistics and biotechnology; programming (Python, Perl and R); data science, AI and ML; sequence and pathway analysis, as well as a host of genome informatics tools and algorithms such as BLAST, BioPython, BioPerl, Bioconductor, and UCSC genome browser.

-Tandon also provides a bridge program to prepare students with insufficient background in core computer science before admission.
+Tandon also provides the NYU Tandon Bridge program to prepare students with insufficient background in core computer science before admission.

 Students who earn a Bioinformatics Advanced Certificate may apply those credits towards the Bioinformatics Master's Degree.
 Note that only 9 credits from the Advanced Certificate can be used towards the Bioinformatics Master Degree program.